Updated Apr 11, 2026

 How can universities ensure disabled students’ voices shape delivery?

 Disabled students frequently report barriers to contributing and seeing follow-through.
 Programmes should ensure accessible meetings and materials, offer multiple routes to contribute (written, anonymous, live), and provide proactive updates on agreed adjustments.
 Digital feedback tools must be designed for accessibility, and pathways to raise concerns need to be simple and well signposted.
-When NSS and local surveys are inclusive by design, the insights inform changes that improve studios, workshops, and assessment arrangements for the whole cohort.
+When NSS and local surveys are inclusive by design, the resulting insights improve studios, workshops, and assessment arrangements for the whole cohort.

 Does perceived pressure to be positive distort the picture?